monzo/progression-framework/frameworks/operations/ops-individual-contributor.md

         criteria:
           - "Follows policies and procedures applicable to role.
 Completes training."
           - "Accepts feedback graciously and acts on it.
 Gives feedback when requested"
-          - "Builds relationships within monzo and contributes to building a supportive, knowledgable and engaged peer group"
+          - "Builds relationships within Bright and contributes to building a supportive, knowledgable and engaged peer group"
       - level: 2
         criteria:
           - "Communicates and escalates risks related to own projects and business area"